josiest/DXARTS-461-Notes/week-01/dodge-jerse-01.md

 ### Consequent Questions

 **What are some interesting ways a signal can be processed?**
+- isolating timbres in complex audio
+- modulation (chpt 4), filtering (chpt 6), reverb (chpt 10)

 **What characteristics might be useful to analyze from an audio signal?**
+- acoustic charactersitcis of speech
+- characteristics can be used as basis for digital synthesis and undestanding psychoacoustics

 ## 1.5 Software for Computer Music